drupalprojects/search_api/search_api_db/README.txt

 database and target to use for storing and accessing the indexes can be selected when creating a new server.

-All Search API datatypes are supported by using appropriate SQL datatypes for their respective columns (with "String"/"URI", and "Integer"/"Duration" being equivalent).
+All Search API data types are supported by using appropriate SQL data types for their respective columns (with "String"/"URI", and "Integer"/"Duration" being equivalent).